 With this in mind, I put my stick in the sand and decree the YPT Country Collectors Rules of engagement.
 Just how many countries, exactly, are there?
 An important note though.
 Our country collectors list in no way endorses any country or claim over another, it merely represents the actual situation on the ground.

 The 193 Club

-There are 193 member nations of the UN, and this is the list that most people that try to visit “every” country in the world use.
-This issue with this is that it leaves out countries and territories such as the Cayman Islands, Bermuda and French Guiana for example.
-Can you really say you have been to England because you sipped a Pina Colada on a beach in Bermuda?
-Also, the 193 does not include Taiwan, or the Holy See (Vatican City).
-YPT Country Collectors Rules of Engagement count them.
+There are 193 member nations of the UN, and this is by far the list that most people that try to visit “every” country in the world use.
+My problem with this is that it leaves out countries and territories such as the Cayman Islands, Bermuda, French Guiana for example.
+Can you really say you have been to England because you supped a Pina Colada on a beach in Bermuda?
+Also, the 193 does not include Taiwan or the Holy See (Vatican City).
+But the 193 plus the 2 makes 195 countries that YPT count.

-At the opposite end of this spectrum you get the travellers century club, that not only count every country and territory, but seemly almost anywhere.
-With over 600 “countries” that include every emirate in the UAE, the states of Malaysia, and even Alaska.
-This is frankly silly.
-YPT Country Collectors Rules of Engagement hereby dismisses it.
+At the opposite end of this spectrum you get the Travellers’ Century Club, that not only count every country and territory but seemly almost anywhere.
+How many countries exist for these folk?
+Over 600, including every emirate in the UAE, the states of Malaysia, and even Alaska.
+This is frankly silly!

-Officially there are 256 countries and territories in the world that are pretty much self-governing, which is inclusive of the 193 UN members, the 2 non-UN members, and self-governing places like the previously mentioned Cayman Islands.
-Places like Gibraltar, and Jersey would also thus be counted in the list.
+Officially there are 249 countries and territories in the world that are pretty much self-governing, which is inclusive of the 193 UN members, the 2 non-UN members, and self-governing places like the previously mentioned Cayman Islands.
+Places like Gibraltar and Jersey would also thus be counted in the list.
 If we thus break up the UK into its 4 constituent countries, then we minus 1 and add 4.
 This gives us 252 Countries and territories in the world.

 I went to Antarctica a few years ago, but when I went to fill out a “countries visited” app on Facebook in order to show off to my friends, nothing.
-Antarctica, as per the YPT Country Collectors Rules of Engagement counts!
-It doesn’t matter what base you went to, you have done the country and continent of Antarctica.
+Antarctica, as per the YPT rules of engagement, counts as a country!
+Doesn’t matter what base you went to: you have done the country and continent of Antarctica.

 Micronations and New Country Projects